 Sacramento is considered the gateway to California's gold country, and while the city's resident NBA franchise has not struck gold on the court, it certainly has at the box office.
-Despite no winning seasons since moving from Kansas City in 1985, the Kings have sold out Power Balance Pavilion (formerly ARCO Arena) for every game since it opened in 1988, the third-longest sellout streak in the league, behind Portland's and Boston's.
+Despite no winning seasons since moving from Kansas City in 1985, the Kings have sold out Sleep Train Arena (formerly ARCO Arena and Power Balance Pavilion) for every game since it opened in 1988, the third-longest sellout streak in the league, behind Portland's and Boston's.
 This success is not surprising, considering the Kings are the only game in town in one of the NBA's smallest markets.

-Even when the Kings are not tearing down the hoops, Power Balance Pavilion does its best to please.
+Even when the Kings are not tearing down the hoops, Sleep Train Arena does its best to please.
 The arena is a large, tan rectangle sitting alone amid 105 acres of largely undeveloped land.
 Inside, it's another story.
 As fans enter, they are greeted by countless television monitors showing the Kings' in-house pre-game show - unique in the NBA.
 Once the game starts, the crowd takes over.
 ARCO has a reputation among players for being one of the loudest arenas in the league, a prime reason being wood floors in the stands so fans can stomp their feet.

 Tickets have always been hard to come by, and now that the Kings have made the playoffs, they're worth much more than their weight in gold.